aagontuk/aagontuk.github.io/index.markdown

 layout: home
 ---

-I am a third year CS PhD student at the [University of Utah](https://www.cs.utah.edu/), School of Computing under the supervision of [Prof. Ryan Stutsman](https://rstutsman.github.io/).
+I am a fourth year CS PhD student at the [University of Utah](https://www.cs.utah.edu/), School of Computing under the supervision of [Prof. Ryan Stutsman](https://rstutsman.github.io/).
 I am also collaborating with [Prof. Brent Stephens](https://www.cs.utah.edu/~brent/).
 My research interests are at the intersection of operating systems, networking, and distributed systems.
 Particularly, I am interested to use novel hardware and accelerators